|Nutrition Facts (per serving)|

 Caesar salad is quite possibly one of the most common and loved salads around.
 And what's not to love about the Caesar?
 Crispy romaine lettuce lightly coated in a creamy dressing, topped with soft-cooked eggs, crispy bacon, crunchy croutons, and Parmesan cheese.
 Sounds delicious, doesn't it?

 Caesar salad dressing is so easy to make and once you've tried homemade dressing you won't go back to the store-bought kind.
 Since the egg yolks in the dressing will not be cooked, use pasteurized eggs.
 Top off the salad with baked Parmesan turkey cutlets for a unique spin on a classic favorite.

 For the Salad:

-- 3 tablespoons neutral oil (like vegetable or canola)
+2 tablespoons neutral oil (e.g., vegetable, canola)

-- 3 large eggs
+3 large eggs

-- For the Dressing:
+For the Caesar Dressing:

-- 2 large egg yolks
+2 large egg yolks

-- 1 teaspoon Dijon mustard
+1 teaspoon Dijon mustard

-- 1 clove garlic (pressed or finely chopped)
+1 clove garlic, pressed or finely chopped

-- 3.4 ounces/100 milliliters olive oil
+3.4 ounces (100 milliliters) olive oil

-- 2 teaspoons white wine vinegar (or lemon juice)
+2 teaspoons white wine vinegar, or lemon juice

 Make the Salad

-- Fry the bacon in the same pan over medium-low heat until crispy.
+Fry the bacon in the same pan over medium-low heat until crispy.
 Remove with a slotted spoon and drain on paper towels.
 Set aside.

-- Meanwhile, boil 3 eggs starting in cold water.
+Meanwhile, boil 3 eggs starting in cold water.
 Once the water reaches a rolling boil, boil for 3 minutes for soft-boiled and 6 minutes for hard boiled.
 Remove from water and rinse under cold water until cool enough to handle.
 Peel and set aside.

 Make the Dressing

-- Place 2 egg yolks, chopped anchovies, mustard, and garlic in a large mixing bowl.
+Place 2 egg yolks, chopped anchovies, mustard, and garlic in a large mixing bowl.
 Whisk vigorously to combine ingredients.
 Slowly add the oil a few drops at a time, while continuing to whisk vigorously.
 The mixture will thicken.

-- Add the vinegar or lemon juice and whisk again.
+Add the vinegar or lemon juice and whisk again.
 The dressing should have the consistency of whipping cream.
 If it is too thick, add a teaspoon of warm water and whisk.

 Assemble the Salad

-- Roughly but evenly chop the lettuce and place in a large mixing bowl.
+Roughly but evenly chop the lettuce and place in a large mixing bowl.
 Add 4 to 5 tablespoons of the dressing and toss well to coat the lettuce.
 Add the croutons and bacon and toss again.
 Cut the boiled eggs into quarters.